-Teacher's assess children's learning in every lesson and give support and challenge where appropriate.
-Children's answers to the Big Idea each half term give teachers a good picture of the children's acquisition of knowledge and understanding over a longer period of time.
-Parents are kept informed of their child's progress at parents' evenings, through school reports and work is celebrated through School Ping.
+Teacher's assess children's learning in every lesson and give feedback, support and challenge where appropriate.
+Children's answers in lessons, combined with work in their L4L books and answers to the Big Idea each half term give teachers a good picture of the children's acquisition of knowledge and understanding over a longer period of time.
+History is discussed in Phase and Leadership Curriculum Impact Meetings and parents are kept informed of their child's progress at parents' evenings, through school reports and work is celebrated through School Ping.